MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 <img src="./figures/CASSI.jpg">

-Following the experimental settings of [Meng et al.](https://github.com/mengziyi64/TSA-Net), this repository summarizes the related results and source codes.
-Meanwhile, the model complexity is measured by parameters counts and floating-point operations(FLOPs) counts.
-A [CODE](https://github.com/MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/blob/master/cal_params_FLOPs.py) is provided to calculate the complexity of learning-based algorithms.
+To evaluate the accuracy of the algorithms, the functions to calculate distortion are provided in [cal_performance.py](), including PSNR, SSIM and SAM.
+Meanwhile, to measure the model complexity, the functions to calculate parameters counts and floating-point operations(FLOPs) counts are provided in [cal_params_FLOPs.py](https://github.com/MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/blob/master/cal_params_FLOPs.py).

 ## Environment
 Python 3.6.2<br/>